Tracy Tutor

-Tracy Tutor (born August 11, 1975) is an American actress, author, real estate agent and reality television personality.
+Tracy Tutor (born August 11, 1975) is an American real estate agent, author, actress, and reality television personality.
 She is a main cast member on the real estate reality television program, Million Dollar Listing Los Angeles, appearing in that capacity since its tenth season in 2017.
 She began her career as an actress, appearing in the late 1990s films Exposé and No Vacancy.
 In 2020, Tutor released her book Fear Is Just a Four-Letter Word: How to Develop the Unstoppable Confidence to Own Any Room, which was listed by the Wall Street Journal as a bestseller.
-In the early 2020's, Tutor co-founded UN'SWEET zero wine, a sugar-free wine company.
+In the early 2020s, Tutor co-founded UN'SWEET zero wine, a sugar-free wine company.

 Early life and education

 Tutor was born on August 11, 1975, to Ronald Tutor, a well-known businessman, and Cheryl Osterkamp, and raised in Hidden Hills, California, a city and gated community in Los Angeles County, California.
 Ronald Tutor is the CEO of Tutor Perini (formerly Tutor Saliba), one of the largest civil and building contractors in the United States, through whom Tutor was introduced to real estate at a very young age.
 In 1997, Tutor graduated from The University of Southern California with a Bachelor of Arts in Theatre Arts.